 When you get your gear ready to go out and practice archery you need to gather all your equipment and pack neatly in an appropriate case.
 A recurve bow is collapsible so you can take it down and pack it into a small backpack about 30 inches tall.
 A compound bow can’t be taken down in the same way and it’s bare form is too big for a conventional backpack or a case.
 Other bow users like longbows and crossbows require special cases to carry their gear and so the world of archery manufacturers like Legend Archery build cases designed for specific types of bow.

 Now as it stands there are cases for every bow and every bow has a case of some kind.
-All these bow cases are made of different materials and they offer varying degrees of protection so that you can transport your equipment safely and securely to the range.
+All these bow cases are made of different materials and they offer varying degrees of protection so that you can preserve and transport your archery equipment safely and securely to the range.
 For take down bows like recurves there are three distinct choices available: bow cases, backpacks and trolley cases.
 First there’s bow cases which are available in hard or soft variations and they can only carry the bow and arrows along with a few small accessories in the side pockets.
 These are ideal if you plan on carrying the rest of your other essentials like quivers, arm guards and maintenance kit in a separate bag.
 There’s also a bow case for compounds as well and these carry the bow fully assembled.
 Because of this the shape of the bags makes them distinct from the recurve bow cases with their half oval shape.

 The most popular and really useful cases are the soft backpacks.
 These are very spacious and have got plenty of compartments for all your spares and equipment.
 Consider the legend archery range.
 A standard archery backpack consists of a main compartment and a small accessory compartment at the front.
 Inside the main compartment is a wallet like container called a riser/limb case which has a double compartment.
 One compartment holds the riser and the other on the opposite side is for the limbs.
 This provides protection for the main bow in transit.
 There is also plenty of room for other equipment where you can squeeze in your quiver, bow stand and accessory bag.
 There’s also a peculiar looking thing that makes the archery back pack stick out unlike an ordinary backpack.
 The arrows are stored in an extendable tube that can be adjusted to the length of your arrows and if you prefer your stabilizing long rod.
 The arrow tubes on these backpacks are available with the tube inserted into the backpack from the top like the Legend Streamline series or strapped to the side of the backpack held in place by straps like the Legend Akiles.
 Some of these backpacks can be carried two ways, either on your back or with handle on the side so you can carry it like a bag.
 It's also useful to look out for backpacks which come with their own dedicated rain cover to protect it from wet weather.